 2. Bandon Dunes Golf Resort

 Located in Bandon, Oregon, Bandon Dunes is a prestigious golf resort that seeks to capture the spirit of Scotland's famous ancient links.
-The resort appears on numerous 'best of' and 'top 100; lists, including Golfweek's Best: Modern Courses 2016.
+The resort appears on numerous 'best of' and 'top 100; lists, including the list at Golf Advisor.
 It was also named to the number two spot in the Golf Magazine list of Premier Golf Resorts for 2014-2015.

 Bandon Dunes has five very distinctive golf courses, including three resort courses: